-Epiphrenic diverticula are pulsion diverticula of the distal oesophagus arising just above the lower esophageal sphincter (LES), more frequently on the right posterolateral wall.
+Epiphrenic diverticula are pulsion diverticula of the distal esophagus arising just above the lower esophageal sphincter, more frequently on the right posterolateral wall.

-They are less frequent than traction mid oesophageal diverticula, but may have more clinical relevance.
+They are less frequent than traction mid esophageal diverticula but may have more clinical relevance.

 Epiphrenic diverticula may present with symptoms of dysphagia, and regurgitation.
-When large they can cause distal oesophageal compression.
+When large they can cause distal esophageal compression.

-These are considered to be pulsion type diverticula, thought to arise due to increased intraluminal pressure and hence the strong association with oesophageal dysmotility.
+These are considered to be pulsion type diverticula, thought to arise due to increased intraluminal pressure and hence the strong association with esophageal dysmotility.

 The diverticulum forms as the submucosa and mucosa herniate focally through the muscularis propria.
 Since the diverticular wall lacks the muscular layer, it is classified as a "false" diverticulum.

 - achalasia and other forms of neuromuscular dysfunction of the esophagus

 On chest x-ray, they may appear as a retrocardiac soft tissue mass with or without an air-fluid level, mimicking a hiatus hernia.